 Living Off Campus

-We do make exceptions to that rule for students living with parents or a legal guardian within a 35-mile radius of campus, according to an official state map.
+According to an official state map, we do make exceptions to that rule for students living with parents or a legal guardian within a 35-mile radius of campus.
 A complete list of zip codes is available on Form 8, which is available below.
 If you live off campus, but fail to meet either of these requirements, you'll be charged the lowest room and board rates for that semester.

 Requests to live off campus from freshman and sophomore students who do not meet one of the above exceptions must be approved in advance by the assistant dean of students or the vice president of student affairs.
 Specific eligibility requirements to live off campus may be obtained from the Assistant Dean of Student's Office.